pingforhelp/BCA/docs/english/Unit-III/chapter-1.md

-# Where the mind is without fear
+# Where the mind is without fear *by Rabindranath Tagore*

 # Poem
 Where the mind is without fear and the head is held high;